 Oh my lovely Madinah, you have been so kind to me, again.
-I am in Hajj and like so many others, that doesn’t just mean I’m going to Makkah but Madinah as well.
+This is my first Hajj and I am here in Madinah like so many others.

 It’s possible to visit Madinah before or after the days of Hajj.
 For the second time, I’ve chosen to go to Madinah first.
 This way, I will have to pass by the miqat of Dhul Hulaifah to enter into the state of ihram instead of flying over one.

 Walking through Madinah is in a way a visit to the history of Islam.
-We went to the hill where the battle of Uhud was fought, standing on the rocks where the archers stood who minutes later changed the outcome of that struggle.
+We went to the hill where the battle of Uhud was fought; and we stood on the rocks where the archers stood who minutes later changed the outcome of that struggle.

 We prayed two rak’ah (prayer units) in Masjid Al-Qiblatain, the mosque where the physical direction of the prayer was changed from Jerusalem to the Ka’bah in Makkah.

-We prayed another two rak’ah at Masjid Quba, the very first mosque to be founded by the Prophet (peace be upon him) before he arrived in Madinah.
+We prayed another two rak’ah at Masjid Quba; it’s the very first mosque to be founded by the Prophet (peace be upon him) before he arrived in Madinah.
 And now I am walking to the big Al-Masjid Al-Nabawi – the Prophets’ Mosque – for the morning prayers.

 As I walk in the footsteps of the Prophet (peace be upon him) with so many other pilgrims surrounding me, I realize that this might even be the best investment in my library I have ever done!